Observation of triple J/$\psi$ meson production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 {\tolerance=800 The cross section for inclusive triple-\JPsi production measured in the fiducial region defined in Table~\ref{tab:fiducialregion} is obtained via \xsecbrfull, where \ntjpsisig is the number of signal events, $\Lumi_\text{int}$ the total integrated luminosity, \brjmm the dimuon branching fraction, and $\epsilon = \epsilon_\text{trig}\,\epsilon_\text{id} \, \epsilon_\text{reco}$ the total efficiency composed of trigger, identification, and reconstruction components.
 The \JPsi muon identification and reconstruction efficiencies are extracted with the tag-and-probe method using correction factors from the large inclusive $\JPsi\to\mumu$ data samples used in Ref.~\cite{Sirunyan:2018fpa}.
-Since they depend on the $\pt$ and $\eta$ of the muons, the corrections are propagated to the final cross section via two-dimensional maps, yielding $\epsilon_\text{id}\,\epsilon_\text{reco} = 0.78$.
+Since they depend on the $\pt$ and $\eta$ of the muons, they propagate into the final cross section via two-dimensional maps, yielding $\epsilon_\text{id}\,\epsilon_\text{reco} = 0.78$.
 The trigger efficiency is found to be $\epsilon_\text{trig} = 0.84$ from a study of the MC samples. }